lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH -p gpu

-and the number of GPUs required as a *generic consumable resource*.
+and the number of GPUs required is requested as a *generic consumable resource*.
 The line:

     #SBATCH --gres=gpu:2